-After breakfast, we will drive to Gallipoli to visit Anzac Cove, Nek, Conk Bair, Lone Pine and 57.th regiment memorial as well as the war museum.
-The reason for the campaign was to break the stalemate on the Western and Eastern Front and to help the Russians.
-It is perceived as a defining moment in the nation's history—a final surge in the defence of the motherland as the Ottoman Empire crumbled.
-The struggle formed the basis for the Turkish war independence and the founding of the Republic Of Turkey eight years later under Mustafa Kemal Ataturk, a commander at Gallipoli.
-The campaign is often considered to mark the birth of national consciousness in Australia and New Zealand and the date of the landing 25 April, is known as "Anzac Day".
-It remains the most significant commemoration of military casualties and veterans.
+After breakfast, we drive to Gallipoli to visit Anzac Cove, Nek, Conk Bair, Lone Pine and 57th Regiment Memorial.
+It was here in World War I where the Gallipoli campaign sought to break the stalemate on the Western and Eastern fronts to help the Russians.
+It is perceived as a defining moment in Turkey's history—a final surge in the defense of the motherland as the Ottoman Empire crumbled.
+The struggle formed the basis for the Turkish war for independence and the founding of the Republic of Turkey eight years later under Mustafa Kemal Ataturk, a commander at Gallipoli.
+The Gallipoli campaign is the first campaign of World War I that led to heavy casualties for Australia and New Zealand.
+The campaign is often considered to mark the birth of national consciousness in Australia and New Zealand, and the date of the landing, April 25, is known as "Anzac Day”.
+Dinner and overnight in Canakkale.

 Overnight: Kolin Hotel, Canakkale (1 night) (B, D)